 - What other transportation changes are desirable on Geary to support the BRT system?

 With the approval of the Feasibility Study in 2007, the Study Team has initiated more detailed analysis through an environmental review of BRT on Geary.
-Once the project scope is refined through this study, the engineering and construction phases can begin, with BRT service potentially beginning in 2016/17.
+Once the project scope is refined through this study, the engineering and construction phases can begin.
+After the approval of the Final EIS/EIR, near-term improvements are planned for implementation in phases between 2016–2018, and construction of the full BRT project is anticipated in 2019 with BRT service potentially beginning in 2020/2021.

 The objective of the environmental analysis is to identify a preferred alternative for Geary by: